juliangruendner/ds_develop/build_from_images/queue/README.md

 # DS Q-P + OPAL installation guide

-## Install your poll thread, opal server and poll monitor server on a server
+## Install your queue server on a server

 The Q-P datashield opal application comes packed in docker images, which are automatically donwloaded from your registry of choice.